 Billions of people use cell phones daily all over the world.
 The majority of cell phone usage occurs with the spine and neck in a flexed position of poor posture.
 Extended use of a cell phone with the head in forward flexion creates a variety of unwanted health challenges.
 Those numbers continue to rise at unprecedented rates.
 As a result, doctors created terminology for new conditions and diagnoses specific to this growing epidemic.
 Proper care for the spine and neck prove essential to overall health.
 Strategies exist to counteract the stressors attributed to text neck and computer posture.

 Cell phone usage continues to increase globally.

 A study performed in 2014 evaluated the effects of forward head posture due to the stresses of cell phones and other technology devices.
 The findings showed that computer screens, tablets, and cell phone use create forward head posture.
-Overtime, this adds significant stress to the spine which leads to early degeneration.
+Over time, this adds significant stress to the spine which leads to early degeneration.
 Loss of the natural curve in the neck leads to incrementally increased stresses on the cervical (neck) spine.
-The study determined the increased stress may lead to early wear, tear, and degeneration.
-As a result, the stress lead to an increasing potential need for future surgeries.
+The study determined that increased stress may lead to early wear, tear, and degeneration.
+As a result, the stress leads to an increased potential need for future surgeries.

 Poor posture defined.

 Poor posture invariably occurs with the head in a tilted forward position and the shoulders drooping forward in a rounded position.
 The average person spends 2 to 4 hours a day with their head tilted forward for reading and texting on phones and other electronic devices.
 This amounts to 7001400 hours of excess of abnormal cervical spine stress per year.
 Research shows the average high school student spends more time on their phone accounting for an extra 5000 hours of poor posture per year.